 - 1. Sites that involve heavy usage storm ponds with pumps and/or valve operations - 2.
 Sites where services have been added from the cabinet to operate lighting, etc. - 3.
 If a third party is actually the major user of energy and The City of Calgary Parks is the site owner. - b.
-Open Space areas must include controllers that are compatible to The City of Calgary Parks Centralized Irrigation System.
-To be compatible with The City's system, the following controllers should be installed: - Motorola Irrinet XM 16, 32, 98, 64, 80, Irrinet XL - Motorola Scorpio 8 or 16.
+All irrigated sites will include the installation of an irrigation central control controller compatible with The City of Calgary Parks water management system.
+Currently The City of Calgary Parks uses the Motorola IRRInet Control Center (ICC) system.
+In general the following guidelines shall be followed: - Sites with three (3) zones or less may utilize Motorola Piccolo-XRs: - Sites with between 4 & 23 zones may utilize Motorola IRRInet-Ms in either 12 or 24 station configuration and either AC or DC/Solar configuration;